Arc Flash FAQ’s

 WHAT TYPE OF INJURIES CAN HAPPEN FROM AN ARC FLASH ?

 The degree of injury is directly related to the power of the arc flash, the distance the person is at the time of the arc flash and the protective equipment worn by an individual during an arc flash.
-Due to the force from the explosion of energy ( the blast ) and the intense heat, burns, concussions, collapsed lungs, hearing loss, shrapnel injuries, and broken bones are the common injuries.
-Death can and does occur from these injuries, but is mostly associated with blast.
+Due to the force from the explosion of energy ( the blast ) and the intense heat, burns, concussions, collapsed lungs, hearing loss, shrapnel injuries, and broken bones are common injuries.
+Death can and does occur from these injuries, but is mostly associated with a blast.

-It is estimated that 5 to 10 arc flash and blast explosions occur in electrical equipment every day in the United States with 2,000 people each year being admitted to burn centers for severe burns.
+It is estimated that 5 to 10 arc flash and blast explosions occur in electrical equipment every day in the United States with 2,000 people each year being admitted to burning centers for severe burns.